msm-code/ghidralib/README.md

 * [Emulator](https://msm-code.github.io/ghidralib/emulator/)

-If you prefer to learn by example, tou can also browse the [examples](./examples/) directory.
+If you prefer to learn by example, you can also browse the [examples](./examples/) directory.

 A fair warning: ghidralib is still actively developed and the API may change slightly in the future.
 But this doesn't matter for your one-off scripts, does it?